psiberx/cp2077-playground/README.md

+## Patch 2.0

+- `Console.reds` – Defines console functions that were removed in game patch 2.0
+- `Log.reds` – Defines logging functions that were removed in game patch 2.0

 ## Dev Tools

-- `AutoContinue.reds` – Load last used save on game start skipping the Main Menu.
+- `AutoContinue.reds` – Load last used save on game start skipping the Main Menu
-- `LogDebug.reds` – Defines logging functions that write to `DEBUG` channel.
+- `LogDebug.reds` – Defines additional logging functions that write to `DEBUG` channel

 ## Ink Playground